permutationlock/simple_android_egl_app/README.md

 To uninstall the app you can run:
 ```
-adb uninstall avensegl.seglapp # replace avensegl and seglapp with your org and app names
+adb uninstall org.avensegl.seglapp # replace avensegl and seglapp with your org and app names
 ```

 [^1]: This may not be true with recent Android versions on some devices, but it